-- Assess whether there are any issues of soil compaction and, if necessary, plan appropriate timely cultivations such as subsoiling to resolve these before establishing the new sward.
+Assess whether there are any issues of soil compaction and, if necessary, plan appropriate timely cultivations such as subsoiling to resolve these before establishing the new sward.

 - If there is a heavy weed burden, spray with herbicide such as glyphosate before cultivation.

 - Sow a mix of tussocky grasses either:

-- Between 15th March and 31st May 2023, or
+- Between 15th March and 31st May 2024, or

-- Between 15th July and 30th September 2023.
+- Between 15th July and 30th September 2024.

 - Early autumn (August/September) is a suitable time to establish grass.
 If you need to establish in spring, then use a higher seed rate.

 - Broadcast or drill seed into a firm, consolidated and clean seedbed and then roll or harrow to help ensure good seed to soil contact, retain moisture, and reduce movement of slugs within the soil profile.

 - Sow the species mix and seed rate specified in the project agreement relevant to each plot.
 General requirements will be:

-- Establish a mixed sward of tussocky grass species including at least four of the species below:
+- Establish a mixed sward of tussocky grass species including at least three of the species below (variation in species mix may be permitted but must be discussed with an advisor prior to sowing):

 - Cocksfoot

 - Timothy

 - Common Bent

-- Meadowsweet
+- Meadowsweet or sweet vernal

 - One fescue species

 - Wildflowers and herbs such as yarrow and plantain may also be included.
 Do not include any Italian ryegrass or Westerwolds in the seed mix, or a high proportion of perennial ryegrass.